1 July 2020

 While screen time for most children has gone through the roof and all parents are crying out for a break from pixels, technology can feed practically every interest and allow people to develop new skills; read on for our suggestions of great quick fix activities to keep children’s brains ticking over.

 - Touch typing is a skill which, if mastered, will set your children up for the future.
+Lots of apps and website to help with this.
 Read more here.

 - Take a first aid course.
 There are plenty of videos and online tutorials offering the basics of first aid and you can also sign up for online classes www.minifirstaid.co.uk on Zoom.